Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Delay–Doppler Input–Output Model

 for $n=1,\ldots,N-1$ and $m=0,\ldots,M-1$, where

-Also, denote by the \emph{periodic sinc} function (also called Dirichlet function) of degree $Q$.
-Then, the following proposition establishes a connection between $\{Y_{\rm DD}[k,l]\}$ and $\{X_{\rm DD}[k,l]\}$ that generalizes the result in~\cite[Proposition~2]{Viterbo-2018} to the case where the target range can change every $N/B$ symbol intervals. \begin{proposition} Assume that ideal shaping filters are employed.
-Then, under the $B$-fold stop-and-go approximation on the range variation over the OFTS frame, we have
+To proceed, denote by the periodic $\mathrm{sinc}$ function (also called Dirichlet function)\footnote{ Recall that $\mathcal{D}_{Q}(\nu)$ is a periodic function of $\nu$ with period one and is zero at multiple of $1/Q$, except for $\nu=0,\pm 1, \pm 2, \ldots$ where it is one; also, $|\mathcal{D}_{Q}(\nu)|$ has a main-lobe centered at $0$ of width $2/Q$ (between zero crossings) and $Q-2$ sidelobes of width $1/Q$ (between zero crossings) in $[-0.5,0.5]$.
+The first sidelobe is approximately $13$~dB down from the main-lobe, and the subsequent sidelobes fall off at about $6$~dB per octave~\cite{Harris-1978}.} of degree $Q$.
+Then, the following result extends~\cite[Proposition~2]{Viterbo-2018} to the case of target range variations every $N/B$ symbol intervals.
+The proof is reported in Appendix~\ref{Appendix_DD_ideal}. \begin{proposition} Assume that ideal shaping filters are employed.
+Under the blockwise constant-range approximation, we have

 for $k=0,\ldots,N-1$ and $l=0,\ldots,M-1$, where